FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/honey_i_shrunk_the_target_variable.md

 on the predictor $\mathbf{x}$ is normally distributed in a linear model.
 So for a fixed $\mathbf{x}$ we have according to
 $\eqref{eqn:linear-model}$ also a fixed $\mu$ and thus $y$ can be imagined as a realization of a random variable $Y=\mathcal{N}(\mu, \sigma^2)$.

-To make it even a tad more illustrative, imagine you want to predict the average alcohol level (in same strange log scale) of a person celebrating Carnival only using a single binary feature, e.g. did the person have a one-night-stand over Carnival or not.
+To make it even a tad more illustrative, imagine you want to predict the average alcohol level (in some strange log scale) of a person celebrating Carnival only using a single binary feature, e.g. did the person have a one-night-stand over Carnival or not.
 Under these assumptions we simple generate some data using the linear model from above and plot it: